a-agmon/rs-rag-svc/README.md

-# RS RAG Service - LangGraph-like Framework in Rust
+# RS RAG Service - LangGraph-like service template in Rust

 A **LangGraph-like framework** built with Rust that demonstrates workflow orchestration for AI agents.
 This example showcases how to build a service endpoint that can trigger and manage high-performance, composable AI workflows using: